Croatia 2-Week Itinerary JetSettingFools.com

 Where to watch Sunset in Split, Croatia

-The best way to get around Croatia depends on how you prefer to travel, how much time you have and where you are coming from.
+The best way to get around Croatia depends on how you prefer to travel, the amount of time you have and where you are coming from.

 For this Croatia 2-Week Itinerary, we recommend flying into Zagreb and out of Dubrovnik (or vice-versa).
-You may also want to consider a quick and affordable flight back to Zagreb (or Dubrovnik) to keep your international flight itinerary cheaper.
-To get from Zagreb to Split during your first 10 days in Croatia, travelers can choose to either rent a car or take the bus.
-The final 4 days of Island Hopping Croatia will be on the ferry lines.
+To get from Zagreb to Split during your first 10 days in Croatia, either rent a car or take the bus.
+The final 4 days will be by boat.

 Where To Fly into Croatia

 Zagreb, Split and Dubrovnik can all be reached by plane year-round.
-Pula, Zadar and Osijek have seasonal flights over the peak summer period.
+There are even direct flights to Croatia from New York (Newark) to Dubrovnik in the summer!

 Driving in Croatia

 Using our guide as a Croatia driving itinerary is an excellent way to experience the country.
-Driving through Croatia with your own wheels allows for optimal adventures, but there are also some downsides.
+Renting a car in Croatia allows the most freedom to explore, but there are also some downsides.

 Driving in Croatia Tips